 Website: Wimberley Market Days

-8. Emily Ann Theatre and Gardens
+8. Catch a show at Emily Ann Theatre and Gardens

 According to their website, the mission of the Emily Ann Theatre and Gardens is to “reinvest in the dignity of the human spirit through the performing arts, the beauty of nature and community fellowship.”
 This wonderful park is open year round to the public and includes a bird and butterfly garden, interactive musical garden, a life-size chess/checker board, and of course beautiful plants around every corner.